codacy/docs/docs/special-thanks.md

 </tbody>
 </table>

-Do you love a language we don't support yet?
-Do you want your name and that language on this list?
-See [how to add support for a language](related-tools/tool-developer-guide.md).

 ## Collaborators

 For all the people who helped us so much, we want to give a big shout out and thanks!